Interests in Negotiation

 [ni-goh-shee-ey-shuh n] [in-ter-ists]

-When negotiating with an organisation, it’s important to not focus exclusively on satisfying the interests of the organisation.
+When negotiating with an organization, it’s important to not focus exclusively on satisfying the interests of the organization.
 To achieve maximal buy-in, it’s crucial to also focus on satisfying the interests of the department and people at the table.
 Often stakeholders who are usually not present at the negotiation meeting will also want their interests to be satisfied.
-It’s best to find out the organisation’s decision making process to better understand who’s interests you need to fulfill.
+It’s best to find out the organization‘s decision-making process to better understand who’s interests you need to fulfill.